OpenStack is an open source platform for cloud computing. In this guide we will discuss how to use OpenStack to deploy a VM and then connect to it.

 You will be prompted to change your password.

-Note that this password is meant for accessing the terminal console via your browser, which is explained more in detail below.
+Note that this password is meant for accessing the terminal console via the OpenStack web console, which is explained more in detail below.
 If you plan on connecting to your VM via SSH/terminal, you will need to use the .pem file you downloaded.